dotnet-foundation/website/input/blog/posts/imagesharp_update.md

 -   What is the status of ImageSharp as a .NET Foundation project?
 -   What guidance does .NET Foundation have for ImageSharp users?

-**Quick answers:** The [ImageSharp project](https://github.com/SixLabors/ImageSharp) has adopted a [new license](https://github.com/SixLabors/ImageSharp/blob/main/README.md#license).
+**Quick answers:** [Six Labors](https://sixlabors.com/) has adopted a [new license](https://github.com/SixLabors/ImageSharp/blob/main/README.md#license) for the [ImageSharp project](https://github.com/SixLabors/ImageSharp).
 ImageSharp users should read the new license and determine how it applies to them before moving past the final [2.x series package](https://www.nuget.org/packages/SixLabors.ImageSharp/2.1.3).
 The .NET Foundation only works with projects with [OSI-approved licenses](https://opensource.org/licenses).
 ImageSharp has decided to leave the Foundation.

 There are three principles that guided our decision-making: